 Airline passengers are the only travelers with no protections under state and local laws against airlines

 Years ago, the Supreme Court interpreted the Airline Deregulation Act of 1978 to remove all consumer protections from passengers.
-Two court cases regarding advertising have been interpreted by the Supreme Court, airlines and the Department of Transportation (DOT) as forbidding actions against airlines in state and local courts.
+Two court cases regarding advertising have been interpreted by the Supreme Court, airlines and the DOT as forbidding actions against airlines in state and local courts.

 Other court rulings have created a mix of what is covered under the federal preemption rules and what is not.
-Consumers are left with no clear pathway to redress if they feel wronged by the airlines.
+Consumers have no clear pathway to redress if they feel wronged by the airlines.

 Basic contractual disagreements can be brought to small claims courts.
 However, the amounts of compensation are limited.
-Currently, there is no fully vetted system for consumer complaints between small claims court and federal courts.
+No fully vetted system exists for consumer complaints between small claims court and federal courts.
 State and local judicial access have been prevented.

 Passengers need a set of judicial rules and precedents for effective litigation in front of DOT.
 The Department also needs rules about the speed of resolution and how complaints will be handled.

 Are airlines misleading passengers on flight delays and baggage loss?

 DOT is sadly failing at effective consumer protection